 Lessons from the 2K11 24/7 — What I Learned from a Year of Almost-Daily Blogging

 When I started writing the 2K11 24/7 back in January, it was primarily just to prove that I could write a blog post a day.
 All I had at the time was a catchy-enough name.
 No real theme.
 No real idea of what content I’d write — just a name.

-The blog would evolve into a life of its own as time passed — I found myself really assessing my life, trying to earn more about the world and why it was so messed up — writing all the time had me thinking about things I hadn’t dredged up in my mind in a very long time.
+The blog took on a life of its own as time passed — I found myself really assessing my life, trying to learn more about the world and why it was so messed up — writing all the time had me thinking about things I hadn’t dredged up in my mind in a very long time.

-On top of the message the blog’s been delivering, I learned more about what it means to be a blogger — I had to learn about marketing, coding and analytics; I had to get more involved in Toronto communities both online and offline — these were all things I didn’t know would be fundamental to my success as I aimed to spread my thoughts; it was all stuff I discovered as my journey progressed this past year.
+On top of this blog’s message, I learned more about what it means to be a blogger.
+I learned about marketing, coding and analytics; got more involved in Toronto communities both online and offline — all things I didn’t know would be fundamental to my success as a blogger; I just discovered it all as my journey progressed!

 Lots of major events and life changes, but it wasn’t without its disappointments as well.
 Life isn’t perfect and neither are we — in 2011, I strove to put out a blog post a day, but in November, the malaise that often comes from too much repetition and routine would find me, sending me off to look for other projects and to finish the year with a blog just 30-40 posts short of 365.

 While on one hand, I could beat myself up for not having made it all the way, that’s over 300 quality posts!
-That’s buckets of blood, sweat and tears that went into posts on all sorts of topics — forgive the visual.
+300 posts of blood, sweat and tears invested in posts of various topics — forgive the visual.

 What’s the plan for next time?
 Just wait and see!